 Treatment for addiction to drugs or alcohol generally takes place in a residential center where patients can receive around the clock care.
 These programs allow patients to receive medical care, monitoring and support at all hours of the day and night.

 We believe that residential treatment is the best choice for most people entering rehab for the first time, but every case is different which is why it’s important for you to call our helpline to discuss your situation directly.
-Call 800-836-4134 to find out what the best treatment option is for your unique situation.
+Call 800-836-4134 Who Answers? to find out what the best treatment option is for your unique situation.

 What If I am Addicted?

 If you suspect an addiction to drugs or alcohol, the best decision you can make for yourself is to come clean.
 But quitting is hard!
 You’ll need support, you’ll need education, you’ll need behavior modification, and you’ll need professional help—we can provide all of those elements.
-Call our helpline toll free at 800-836-4134 for more information.
+Call our helpline toll free at 800-836-4134 Who Answers? for more information.

 Don’t allow addiction to ruin another day of your life.
 Treatment programs are an essential part of the recovery process.
 Left untreated, an addiction can cause irreversible consequences.
 Permanent damage to the body is possible and, life threatening circumstances may ensue.